anassaleh98/Group-Activity-Recognition/README.md

 ## Ablation Study
 ### Baselines:

-- **B1: Image Classification**:
+- **B1: Image Classification:**
     A straightforward image classifier based on ResNet-50, fine-tuned to classify group activities using a single frame from a video clip.

-- **B3: Fine-tuned Person Classification**:
+- **B3: Fine-tuned Person Classification:**
     The ResNet-50 CNN model is deployed on each person.
 Feature extraction for each crop 2048 features are pooled over all people and then fed to a softmax classifier to recognize group activities in a single frame.

-- **B4: Temporal Model with Image Features**:
+- **B4: Temporal Model with Image Features:**
     A video classifier using ResNet-50 as a feature extractor, followed by an LSTM layer to capture temporal dependencies across 9-frame sequences.